 (2014).
 The Hippo transducer YAP1 transforms activated satellite cells and is a potent effector of embryonal rhabdomyosarcoma formation.
 Cancer cell,

 (2014).
 Rhabdomyosarcoma: Current Challenges and Their Implications for Developing Therapies.
-Cold spring harbor perspectives in medicine,
+Cold spring harbor perspectives in biology,

 (2014).
 JARID2 is a direct target of the PAX3-FOXO1 fusion protein and inhibits myogenic differentiation of rhabdomyosarcoma cells.
 Oncogene,